jieter/django-tables2/docs/pages/api-reference.rst

                         attrs = {"class": "paleblue"}

-            If you supply a a callable as a value in the dict, it will be called at table instantiation an the returned value will be used:
+            If you supply a a callable as a value in the dict, it will be called at table instantiation and the returned value will be used:

             Consider this example where each table gets an unique ``"id"`` attribute::